maxhbr/LDBcollector/md/ISC.md

                             },
                             {
                                 "_id": "actions/89",
-                                "name": "Distribute the executable generated from the modified source code", "description": ""
+                                "name": "Distribute the executable generated from the modified source code" }
-                            }
                         ],
                         "conditions": {
                             "_id": "conditions/1",
-                            "name": "Include a copyright notice, list of terms and conditions, and disclaimer included in the license", "type": "OBLIGATION",
+                            "name": "Include a copyright notice, list of terms and conditions, and disclaimer included in the license", "type": "OBLIGATION"
-                            "description": ""
-                        },
-                        "description": ""
+                        }
                     }
                 ],
                 "_implications": {